In ArcMap, when attempting to display X and Y coordinate data in a table from a CSV file, the following error occurs:

 An invalid SQL statement was used.

-The X and Y coordinate fields have text set as the data type, instead of a numeric data type.
+- The X and Y coordinate fields have text set as data type instead of numeric data type.

 Solution or Workaround